mrocklin/blog/_posts/work/2018-07-08-incremental-saga.md

 Inc](http://anaconda.com), and the [Berkeley Institute for Data Science](https://bids.berkeley.edu/)*

-At a recent Scikit-learn/Scikit-image/Dask sprint at BIDS, Fabian Pedregosa (a machine learning researcher and Scikit-learn developer) and Matthew Rocklin (Dask core developer) sat down together to develop an implementation of the [SAGA optimizer](https://arxiv.org/pdf/1407.0202.pdf) on parallel Dask datasets.
+At a recent Scikit-learn/Scikit-image/Dask sprint at BIDS, [Fabian Pedregosa](http://fa.bianp.net) (a machine learning researcher and Scikit-learn developer) and Matthew Rocklin (Dask core developer) sat down together to develop an implementation of the incremental optimization algorithm [SAGA](https://arxiv.org/pdf/1407.0202.pdf) on parallel Dask datasets.
+The result is a sequential algorithm that can be run on any dask array, and so allows the data to be stored on disk or even distributed among different machines.

-It was interesting both to see how the algorithm performed and also to see the ease and challenges to parallelizing a research algorithm with Dask.
+It was interesting both to see how the algorithm performed and also to see the ease and challenges to run a research algorithm on a Dask distributed dataset.

 ### Start

-We started with an intitial implementation that Fabian had written for Numpy arrays using Numba.
+We started with an initial implementation that Fabian had written for Numpy arrays using Numba.
 The following code solves an optimization problem of the form

 $$